 Based on the Fives courts of Harrow School this traditional game is steeped in respect and fair play.
 Learning not only how to play this fast, dynamic game, pupils will also develop a sense of fair play, because they are allowed to develop their own interpretation of the rules, with any disputes being solved politely by the competing pairs as there is no referee.
-All pupils will improve their co-ordination and fitness, as well as sporting resolve and teamwork, all while having fun and gaining an understanding of a sport with a unique heritage.
+All pupils will improve their coordination and fitness, as well as sporting resolve and teamwork, all while having fun and gaining an understanding of a sport with a unique heritage.

 Golf | Y7 | Autumn, Spring

-The ability to listen and to be coached, as well as how to be patient and reflect on and rectify mistakes will be the rewards for boys during Golf.
+The ability to listen and to be coached, as well as learning how to be patient and reflect on and rectify mistakes will be the rewards for boys during Golf.

-Based at the Schools Sudbury Fields, with some access to Harrow School’s golf course and led by a qualified PGA professional and an experienced amateur golfer, pupils will be taught the basics of the sport including body positioning throughout the swing, long iron shots, short game chipping and the basic art of putting.
+Based at the School’s Sudbury Playing Fields, with some access to Harrow School’s golf course, and led by a qualified PGA professional and an experienced amateur golfer, pupils will be taught the basics of the sport including body positioning throughout the swing, long iron shots, short game chipping and the basic art of putting.
 Pupils will develop the ability to hit long golf shots after a short space of time.
 In addition, the consistency and quality of these shots will develop.
 Furthermore, the pupils will be exposed to putting and learning the intricacies it entails.

 Grange Farm My Yard Food Bank | L6, U6 | Autumn, Spring

 Working within a well-run local charity, dealing with suppliers and clients, and working within the Harrow community will be the rewards for boys during Grange Farm My Yard Food Bank.